Share On

 Avian influenza refers to any disease or infection in birds caused by Type A influenza viruses.
 Virus strains are categorized as highly pathogenic avian influenza (HPAI) or low pathogenic avian influenza (LPAI.)
 In domesticated birds, low pathogenic AI viruses typically have low morbidity and mortality rates.
 HPAI however carries a high morbidity and mortality rate.

-Highly pathogenic Eurasian H5 avian influenza was detected in wild birds in South and North Carolina in mid-January, 2022 after not being detected in a wild bird in the United States since 2016, and since then has been found in wild birds in all major migration flyways, and in domesticated flocks of birds in thirty-five states.
+Highly pathogenic Eurasian H5 avian influenza was detected in wild birds in South and North Carolina in mid-January, 2022 after not being detected in a wild bird in the United States since 2016, and since then has been found in wild birds in all major migration flyways, and in domesticated flocks of birds in all fifty states.
 For current case information, please refer to the USDA APHIS website.
 We are working to keep our full-length Avian Influenza resource updated to reflect affected states as reported by the USDA.
 We encourage you to review our full resource on the subject, and if you have quick questions about HPAI generally, you can refer to our Avian Influenza FAQ.

 Why Is The Government Interested In HPAI?